visheshspecial1999/Hibernate_class_projects/README.md

                  U-update
                  D-display
                  D-delete
-Along with these projects you can also find the servlet notes in
+Along with these projects you can also find the hibernate notes in 'Hibernate_Notes' folder